juliatan/django-rest-api/README.md

 - Add `authentication_classes = (TokenAuthentication,)` to the `UserProfileViewSet` class.
 Add a comma, to ensure it's added as a tuple.
 Note you can add more than one authentication class if you wish.
 - Authentication classes sets method of authentication.
 Permission class sets the permission level.
 Add `permission_classes = (permissions.UpdateOwnProfile,)` which is the custom permissions class we just created.
 - Test in the browser by going to http://localhost:8000/api/profile .
 We will be able to see all users' profile since GET is a safe method.
 If we go to http://localhost:8000/api/profile/1/ we will no longer be able to see the forms to update the user.

+**Add filters**

+- In the `views.py` file, add `filter_backends = (filters.SearchFilter,)` to the `UserProfileViewSet`.
+- Also define the searchable fields
+- Test in the browser by clicking on the new "filters" button.
+In effect, this adds a search param to the GET url. e.g. http://localhost:8000/api/profile/?search=test